 For the purpose of this article, I’ll assume you have the recording equipment necessary (if you don’t, here’s an in-depth post we did on what you need).
-With that in mind, a basic set up requires a digital audio workstation, microphone, and headphones of some kind.
-If you're using a desktop computer or laptop, you might need to also invest in an audio interface.
+With that in mind, a basic set up requires a digital audio workstation , microphone, and headphones of some kind.
+If you're using a desktop computer or laptop for music production , you might need to also invest in a good audio interface .

 Start on your phone if you can't afford a full setup just yet.
 You'll still learn tons of valuable information about the music production process that will help you put your recording studio to good use in the future.
 Other equipment to consider includes sound treatment devices, a pop filter , and additional instruments to spruce up your recordings.

 Creating A Backing Track

 Once you've gathered all of the equipment you need to record vocals , you need to create a backing track or at the very least, a click track to record your vocals over.
 This track can be considered a demo instrumental version of your song, so don't worry about it being perfect.
 The track just needs to have enough tracks and sonic elements to guide you while playing a live instrument or tracking vocals.
 Here's a basic guideline of instruments you might want to consider including in your backing track: